-As nickel titanium leaders are very stretchy, they are a perfect fit for lure fishing.
-Their great stretch, which can be compared of that of monofilament line, helps to absorb the fish’s strike and has a small buffer effect when hooking it.
+As nickel-titanium leaders are very stretchy, they are a perfect fit for lure fishing.
+Their great stretch, which can be compared to that of monofilament line, helps to absorb the fish’s strike and has a small buffer effect when hooking it.

 Another advantage that I really like is the fact that titanium leaders usually come in non-reflective black, which camouflages the leader well underwater.